 It’s truly going to be the summer of love as 2000AD, Judge Dredd Megazine and Monster Fun publisher Rebellion ramps up its first Kickstarter for a brand new romance comic, Roxy – a title the company owns from its purchase of the Fleetway back catalogue.

-Launching on Kickstarter on Monday 3rd June 2024 with a host of exclusive rewards, merchandise, and surprises for backers, the all-new Roxy sounds far removed from the original title, published between 1958 and 1963, when it merged with Valentine after 288 issues – and guaranteed, say Rebellion, “to leave you gasping for air!”
+Originally planned to launch on Monday 3rd June with a host of exclusive rewards, merchandise, and surprises for backers, the all-new Roxy sounds far removed from the original title, published between 1958 and 1963, when it merged with Valentine after 288 issues – and guaranteed, say Rebellion, “to leave you gasping for air!”

 Shipping for fans old and new worldwide, whatever your level of spice, Roxy has something for you as it revives the spirit of classic British romance comics for the 21st century.